Evergreen Cemetery (Santa Cruz, California)

-Evergreen Cemetery is a public cemetery located on Evergreen Street in Santa Cruz, California and was established in the 1850s.
+Evergreen Cemetery is a historic public cemetery located on Evergreen Street in Santa Cruz, California and was established in the 1850s.
 Since 2008, the Evergreen Cemetery is under the management of the Santa Cruz Museum of Art and History (MAH).

 About

 The Evergreen Cemetery is built on 8 acres of land, and features wrought iron fences around some family grave sites.
 It is located near Harvey West Park.

 The cemetery is divided into five sections including the Grand Army of the Republic; the Freemasons; the main section; the "evergreen extension" added in the 1940s; and the Chinese section (due to the anti-Chinese sentiment, which led to the Chinese Exclusion Act of 1882).
 The Chinese section of the cemetery allowed for traditional Chinese funerals featuring firecrackers, processions and a Chinese oven-onsite for food served.
 The Santa Cruz Museum of Art and History oversaw the construction of a Chinese gate in 2014, to honor those buried.
 The Grand Army of the Republic section, was created by a fraternal organization of the American Civil War veterans honoring those who fought to end slavery and supported the Union.

 This cemetery is said to be haunted.